FMIA: How The Browns—And A Guy Named Blake—Survived Weird Wild-Card Week And Upset The Steelers - ProFootballTalk

 Monday

 12:03 a.m.: Acting head coach Mike Priefer sits in a chair outside the Browns locker room to do a Zoom press conference with the Cleveland media.
 Born in Cleveland in 1966, he grew up worshiping the Sam Rutligliano Browns.
 One of the first things he does is thank the fans of Cleveland after the first Browns playoff win since 1994 “because I grew up one of them, so I know what this means.”
 Then he got choked up and couldn’t continue for several seconds.
-Northeast Ohio knew exactly how he felt.
+This morning, northeast Ohio knows exactly how he felt.

 Meet Taylor Heinicke10